wikip-co/wikip-co/source/_posts/Child Development/Vaccination/immunization-schedule.md

 ---
 ## Background Info

-The total cost of immunization programs is $269.8 billion (95% confidence interval: $247.1 - $311.8), of which $152.8 billion is considered as routine vaccine cost, $114.9 billion is routine delivery cost.[^1]

-The incremental cost of achieving coverage goals after 2020 is $89.9 billion ($27.7-$110.1), with upper-middle income countries requiring the largest increase in investment (56.2% of incremental costs).[^1]

 The average immunization cost per child across all countries is $192.6.
-Scenario analysis using the minimum and maximum vaccines price for fully self-financing countries resulted in total costs ranging from $193.6 and $552.2 billion.[^1]
+Total costs worldwide range up to $552.2 billion.[^1]

+The incremental cost of vaccination after 2020 is ~$89.9 billion.[^1]

-The immunization program cost among 194 WHO member countries is expected to increase during this decade.
-The strategy for resource mobilization and increasing investment from country governments and donors are essential to achieving IA2030 coverage and ensuring sustainable immunization programs.[^1]
+The immunization program cost World Health Organization member countries is expected to increase during this decade.
+The strategy for increasing investment from country governments and donors are essential to achieving Immunization Agenda 2030 coverage levels and ensuring sustainable immunization programs.[^1]

 ### Maternally Acquired Antibodies